Minimum number of credits

 If you do not obtain the minimum number of credits (16 ECTS credits) for a degree programme within the first four semesters, your admission to the degree programme expires on 31 October or 31 March, depending on whether the fourth semester is the summer or the winter semester.
 You will be excluded from this programme for four semesters.
 Once four semesters have passed, you can apply for re-admission to the same degree programme at the University of Vienna.

-• I am continuing my studies after it has been changed to a new curriculum.
+• I am continuing my studies (without interruption) that have been changed to a new curriculum.
 Do I have to obtain the minimum number of credits again?

 No. A conversion to the successor curriculum is considered a continuation of the previous degree programme.